aspire-project/chisel/INSTALL.md

 * spdlog >= 1.3.1

 You can install the requirements with the following commands.
-Make sure that your package manager install the correct versions.
+Make sure that your package manager installs the correct versions.
 ## Linux
 ```sh
 $ apt-get install clang libclang-dev llvm-dev cmake libspdlog-dev libmlpack-dev